Springdale Historic District (York, Pennsylvania)

 The Springdale Historic District is a national historic district that is located in the Springdale neighborhood of York in York County, Pennsylvania.

 It was listed on the National Register of Historic Places in 2001.

 History and architectural features

 This district is situated south of the York Historic District and includes 199 contributing buildings and one contributing site that are located in a residential area of York.
 The neighborhood was developed between 1920 and 1950, and includes notable examples of the Colonial Revival and Classical Revival styles.

-It was listed on the National Register of Historic Places in 2001.